12 Difference-in-Differences

 There are two broad approaches to choosing control units:

-Intuition-driven selection relies on substantive knowledge to identify appropriate comparisons.
-Card’s choice of control cities for Miami was based on demographic and economic similarities.
-Card and Krueger’s border design was based on geographic proximity.
-The advantage is transparency and interpretability.
+Intuition-driven selection relies on substantive knowledge, economic theory, and institutional understanding to identify appropriate comparisons.
+Card’s choice of control cities for Miami was based on demographic and economic similarities that he could justify on substantive grounds.
+Card and Krueger’s border design was based on the insight that geographic proximity makes units more comparable.
+The advantage of this approach is transparency: the researcher provides a clear, substantive argument for why the control group is appropriate, and readers can evaluate this argument using their own knowledge.

-Data-driven selection uses algorithms to find control units that match the treated unit on pre-treatment outcomes.
-Methods like synthetic control construct a weighted average of potential controls that best reproduces the treated unit’s pre-treatment trajectory.
-The advantage is objectivity; the disadvantage is complexity and potential overfitting.
+Data-driven selection uses algorithms to find the control group that best matches the treated unit’s observable characteristics, particularly pre-treatment outcomes.
+Methods like synthetic control construct a weighted average of potential control units that best reproduces the treated unit’s pre-treatment trajectory.
+The advantage is objectivity—the algorithm is not influenced by the researcher’s priors.
+The disadvantage is that it can sometimes produce confusing or hard-to-interpret counterfactuals, and it risks overfitting to noise in the pre-treatment data rather than capturing meaningful trends.

-In practice, the best research designs often combine both approaches: use substantive knowledge to identify a reasonable set of potential controls, then verify that pre-treatment trends are indeed parallel.
+In practice, the best research designs often combine both approaches: use substantive knowledge to identify a reasonable set of potential controls, then verify with data that pre-treatment trends are indeed parallel.
+Intuition-driven methods may confirm your data-driven results, and vice versa.

-3. The parallel trends assumption requires that treated and control groups would have followed the same trajectory without treatment
+3. The parallel trends assumption is the core identifying assumption: absent treatment, the treated and control groups would have followed the same trend.
+We cannot test this directly, but we can check whether pre-treatment trends look parallel.

-4. The DiD estimator subtracts the control group’s change from the treated group’s change to isolate the treatment effect
+4. The ATT is our target.
+The DiD estimator recovers it by subtracting the control group’s change from the treated group’s change, netting out common trends.

-The credibility of any DiD analysis rests entirely on the parallel trends assumption.
-Careful research design—choosing appropriate control units and verifying parallel pre-trends—is essential for producing convincing causal estimates.
+The credibility of any DiD analysis rests on the parallel trends assumption.
+Good research design—choosing appropriate control units, checking pre-trends, and telling a clear story about why the comparison is valid—is what separates convincing DiD papers from unconvincing ones.

 For each question below, select the best answer from the dropdown menu.

 2. A simple before-after comparison for Miami alone would confound the boatlift’s effect with any other changes happening at the same time (macroeconomic conditions, national trends, etc.).
-We need a control group to show what would have happened to Miami without the boatlift.
+Without a control group, we cannot distinguish between “wages fell because of the boatlift” and “wages fell because of a national recession.”
+We need a comparison group to isolate what would have happened to Miami without the boatlift.

-3. Parallel trends is the core assumption of DiD.
+3. Parallel trends is the core identifying assumption of DiD.
 It requires that, in the hypothetical world where treatment never occurred, the treated group’s outcome would have changed by the same amount as the control group’s.
 This allows us to use the control group’s actual change as the counterfactual for the treated group.
+Importantly, it does not require that the two groups have the same level of the outcome—only the same trend.

-5. States that raise minimum wages differ systematically from states that don’t in many ways (politics, industries, labor markets).
-These differences make parallel trends implausible.
-Restaurants right next to each other across a state border share local economic conditions and differ mainly in which state’s minimum wage applies—a much more credible comparison.
+5. States that raise minimum wages differ systematically from states that don’t in many ways (politics, industries, demographics, labor markets).
+These differences make the parallel trends assumption implausible.
+Restaurants right next to each other across a state border share local economic conditions, weather, customer base, and labor pool.
+They differ mainly in which state’s minimum wage applies, making parallel trends far more credible.

-6. If the treated group was already trending upward faster than controls before treatment, the DiD will attribute that pre-existing differential trend to the treatment.
+7. If the treated group was already trending upward faster than controls before treatment, the DiD will attribute that pre-existing differential trend to the treatment.
 The estimate will be biased upward—showing a more positive effect than the true causal impact (or showing a positive effect when the true effect is zero or negative).
+The control group’s flatter trend is not a valid counterfactual for the treated group’s steeper trajectory.